fani-lab/LADy/README.md

 <sup>*Suggested by [Christine!](https://github.com/Lillliant)

 LADy is a system that is designed for detecting ``latent aspects`` in ``online reviews``.
 It is an open-source platform that provides a standard and reproducible way of analyzing unsolicited online reviews.
 LADy is specifically focused on ``Latent Aspect Detection`` and is equipped with a wide range of ``topic modeling`` methods, as well as three ``SemEval`` training datasets.
 One of the key advantages of LADy is that it outperforms the state-of-the-art techniques in aspect detection.
-To achieve this, LADy uses a ``data augmentation`` technique in its first phase, which involves a ``back-translation`` strategy.
+To achieve this, LADy uses a ``data augmentation`` technique in its training first phase, which involves a ``back-translation`` strategy.
 This technique helps to increase the size of the benchmark datasets by using different interlanguages with English datasets.
 Overall, LADy is a powerful and reliable system that provides an efficient and effective way of analyzing online reviews.
 It is an ideal platform for researchers, businesses, and individuals who want to gain insights into customer feedback and improve their products or services accordingly.

 1. [Quickstart Script](#1-Quickstart-Script)